barbarer/p3dnd/_sources/p3dnd-parsons-orig.rst

    :adaptive:

    Create a function ``isPalindrome(x)`` that takes an integer, ``x``, and returns ``True`` if x is a palindrome , and ``False`` otherwise.
-An integer is a palindrome if the digits are the same if read from left to right as from right to left.
+An integer is a palindrome if the digits read the same backwards as forwards.

    .. table::
       :name: p3dnd-palindrome-number-nd-table